-The Drivers License Examiner visits Choteau every Tuesday of each month unless there is a 5th Tuesday.
-Hours are 9:30 a.m. – 12:00 p.m. and 1:00 p.m. – 3:30 p.m., located in the Teton County Courthouse conference room.
+The Drivers License Examiner visits Choteau every Tuesday of each month unless there is a 5th Tuesday and every second and fourth Monday.
+Hours are 9:30 a.m. – 12:00 p.m. and 1:00 p.m. – 3:30 p.m., located in the basement of the Teton County Courthouse.

 If you are renewing a Montana Driver’s License, Montana ID or getting a Duplicate license, you do not need an appointment but it is highly recommended.
 Any testing, out of State licenses, or new IDs will require an appointment.
 To schedule an appointment you can call 1-866-450-8034 or visit the Montana Motor Vehicle Division website.

 You must visit the County Treasurer’s office in the Teton County Courthouse to pay your fees prior to seeing the Drivers Examiner.
 Call 406-466-2694 for information.

 The Motor Vehicle Department provides filing of titles and registration of all vehicles and equipment within Teton County, including collection and distribution of taxes and fees.